Production Backup Strategy

 • Linux /var/atlassian/application-data/confluence

-For Clustered instances only: Backing up the whole shared home directory is the safest option, however some files and directories are populated at runtime and can be ignored:
+For clustered instances only: Backing up the whole shared home directory is the safest option, but some files and directories are populated at runtime and can be ignored:

 The commands to back up your database will vary depending on your database vendor, for example the command for PostgreSQL is pg_dump dbname > outfile.